AnantharamanLab/CheckAMG/README.md

 4. **Database-Specific Thresholds**

    * CheckAMG applies specialized rules depending on the HMM source:
-     * **Pfam:** Applies sequence-level *gathering threshold (GA)*; hits below GA are excluded
+     * **Pfam:** Applies sequence-level *gathering threshold* (GA); hits below GA are excluded
      * **FOAM & KEGG:** Use database-defined bit score thresholds, but apply a relaxed fallback heuristic (see below)
      * **METABOLIC:** Uses GA cutoffs derived from its underlying Pfam/TIGRFAM sources, where available

 5. **Fallback Heuristic (KEGG & FOAM)**

-   * KEGG and FOAM thresholds can sometimes be overly strict, especially for environmental viruses, filtering out hits that are biologically valid
+   * KEGG (and consequently, FOAM) thresholds can sometimes be overly strict, especially for environmental viruses, filtering out hits that are biologically valid
    * To recover these valid hits, CheckAMG applies a relaxed fallback heuristic inspired by the Anvi'o [`anvi-run-kegg-kofams`](https://anvio.org/help/7.1/programs/anvi-run-kegg-kofams/#how-does-it-work) strategy:
      * If a hit falls below the database-provided trusted threshold (e.g., KEGG TC), it is still retained **if the bit score is at least 50% of the threshold value** *and* **E-value is below 1e-5**
    * This heuristic improves annotation recovery without compromising too much on precision ([Kananen et al., 2025](https://doi.org/10.1093/bioadv/vbaf039))